 - Assure that all systems and databases have been inventarized.

 - Check completeness of data:

 - Go to the Systems navigation item and check essential data for systems, such as the host-VM relation and the Max Sockets value are present for virtual machines.
 To obtain the missing data, run the M42DataCollection scripts on hosts (like for eg. a Solaris global Zone), and/or run the data providers for VMware, Hyper-V and Citrix inventory.

 - Go to the Database Products navigation item and check for completeness and check the values in the Instance State and DB Mode columns.

-- Some data has to be added manually using the Database Instance edit dialogue.
+- For the Databases: some data has to be added manually using the Database Instance edit dialogue.
 Verify that no crucial data is missing.
 For the Database Instances the fields that need to be checked and edited are:

 - License Metric in the Specific section of the General tab of the Oracle Database Instance dialog.
 Check if the metric is correctly set.
 If the Database is not licensed by Processor (CPU) Metric (default setting), then use the the Change License Metric action to set it accordingly.